maxmurdoch/flock/src/pages/index.md

     text: 'Download '
     to: /download
   description: >-
-    Flock Cover lets you insure your drone by the hour, with a customised policy that's as individual as your flight.
+    Flock Cover lets you insure your drone by the hour, with a policy that's as individual as your flight.
   header: Pay-as-you-fly drone insurance
 video:
   coverImage: /images/uploads/testimonial/1.jpg